 The standard shapes in both antique and vintage jewelry are round, oblong, square and oval.
 If you find a piece that doesn’t use these standard shapes it’s likely to be worth more.
 Examples include three dimensional shapes and sculptures like animal profiles.

 Do you have questions about what your piece is worth?
-Call or visit Pinto Gold today.
+Call or visit Pinto Cash For Gold and Jewellery Buyers at 2570 Yonge Street, near Yonge today.